 This article here helps to explain the effect debt has on the amount the Bank is likely to lend you.
 So use it as motivation to lower your debt.

 It should be mentioned that Banks do have allowance for debt (currently about $10,000 - $15,000).
 However, think about what your bigger hurdle is; not enough deposit or your income being eaten up by credit card or personal loan interest payments.
-A mortgage advisor can help you answer this.

 From the security of term deposits, extra contributions to KiwiSaver to the more riskier options of shares or investment funds, there could be more fruitful places to put any deposit savings.